Communication ,Minor

 Other Enrollment Requirements: None

 Current ASU undergraduate students may pursue a minor and have it recognized on their ASU transcript at graduation.
-Minor requirements appear on the degree audit after the minor is added.
-Certain major and minor combinations may be deemed inappropriate by the college or department of either the major or the minor program.
-Courses taken for the minor may not count toward both the major and the minor.
+Minor requirements appear on the degree audit once the minor is added.
+Certain major and minor combinations may be deemed inappropriate by the college or department of either the major program or the minor.
+Courses taken for the minor may not count toward both the major and minor.

 The minor in communication is a strong addition to any major.
-The program enhances student preparation for employment in such diverse areas as:
+The program enhances preparation for employment in such diverse areas as:

 - advertising